-Involves intensive practice in developing ideas, making clear statements and organizing information at the level of the paragraph.
-Emphasizes grammar, spelling, vocabulary building, sentence structure and composing strategies for short writings.
-Requires word processing in a computer lab.
-Does not apply to the Associate Degree.
+Helps students strengthen their basic writing skills.
+It involves intensive practice in developing ideas, making clear statements, and organizing information at the level of the paragraph and short essay.
+Grammar, spelling, vocabulary, and sentence structure are also emphasized in order to compose, revise, and edit essays.
+Students will write regularly and learn word processing skills on a computer (in computer lab) as part of the composing process.
+Does NOT apply to Associate Degree.

-ENGL M05 - 3 Units

-Introduction to Scriptwriting: Film, TV & Radio
+ENGL M05 - 3 Units Introduction to Scriptwriting: Film, TV and Radio

 Develops skills for script analysis and construction for film, television, commercials and radio.
 Introduces structuring of the story, character development, exposition techniques, and writing in the correct format.
-(Same course as FTVM M11, formerly RT M05.)
+(Same course as FTVM M11.)
 Applies to Associate Degree.
-Transfer credit: CSU; UC
+Transfer credit: CSU